etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_Columns_to_a_Table.md

 guides/How_to_add_Columns_to_a_Table-1.png){: .legacy-image-style}

-The second step is to create a ' *Table Reference'* do define how the new 'Salary Category _field is linked with the_ c_salary_category' table.
+The second step is to create a *Table Reference* to define how the new *Salary Category* field is linked with the *c_salary_category* table.

-For this again a new ' *Reference'* needs to be created.
-In this case the important values for it are the following:
+For this again a new *Reference* needs to be created.
+In this case, the important values for it are the following:

-  * _Parent Reference_ = ' *Table* to denote this is a Table Reference.
+  * _Parent Reference_ = *Table* to denote this is a Table Reference.
   * In the _Table Reference_ Tab:
-    * _Table_ = _c_salary_category' as this is the target table our new column will be pointing to._
+    * _Table_ = *c_salary_category* as this is the target table our new column will be pointing to.
     * _Key Column_ = _c_salary_category_id_ as this is the primary key of the target table
     * _Display Column_ = _Name_ to denote the field of this table which should be shown in the UI for this column.

 Again the following screenshot shows how the defined reference will look like.

 ![](/assets/developer-guide/etendo-classic/how-to-
 guides/How_to_add_Columns_to_a_Table-2.png){: .legacy-image-style}

-After this two preparatory steps we can finally configure the new columns to use the reference we just created.
+After this two previous steps, we can finally configure the new columns to use the reference we just created.

-In the ' *Tables and Columns'* window we search for the entry to the _ht_salary_ table.
-In the column tab we make the following changes for our new
+In the *Tables and Columns* window, we search for the entry to the _ht_salary_ table.
+In the column tab we make the following changes for our new columns:
-columns:

   1. _Payment Schedule_ , change the *Reference* of this column from _String_ to *List* and change the *Reference Search Key* to our newly created List Reference with name *EM_Ht2_Payment_Schedule* .
   2. _Salary Category_ , change the *Reference* of this column from _TableDir_ to *Table* and change the *Reference Search Key* to the new *ht_salary_c_salary_category* .